Physical Resolution

 If Test 1 (1px grid) looks grey and blurry

 Your monitor is not running at its native resolution.
-Open Display Settings (Windows: right-click desktop → Display settings; Mac: System Settings → Displays) and select the resolution marked (Recommended).
-This is always the panel's native resolution.
-Running at any other resolution forces the monitor to interpolate pixels, causing blur.
+In display settings, select the resolution marked (Recommended), which is the panel's native hardware state.
+Any other resolution forces interpolation, causing blur.

 If Tests 3 or 4 show banding or uneven channels